 After most of her band died in a plane crash, Reba McEntire recorded an album appropriately titled For My Broken Heart to work through her grief.

 Eminem had a lot of these.
-His first 2 major studio albums (and his earlier EP as well) are likely results of Creator Breakdown.
-The song "Kim", written while his marriage to her was falling apart, is a hateful and disturbing song where the narrator sadistically kills his crying wife.
+His first 2 major studio albums (and his earlier Slim Shady EP as well) are likely results of Creator Breakdown, which occurred soon after the failure of his noticeably milder and more optimistic debut LP, Infinite.
+The song "Kim", written while his marriage to her was falling apart, is a hateful and disturbing song where the narrator sadistically and maniacally rants to, pleads with, and ultimately kills, his terrified wife (the controversial Black Comedy track 97 Bonnie and Clyde, which was released earlier, is actually the "sequel" to "Kim").
 A live performance of the song caused the real Kim to attempt suicide.
 Interestingly, they both tried to reconcile years after the song was released.

 This happened yet again with 2009's Relapse and 2010's Recovery, which were triggered by Eminem's recovery from a full-blown relapse which began in 2005.
 The first album, whilst containing a good dose of his vitriolic tirades and bizarre comedy, has a track called "Deja Vu".
 The track is a rather stark description of his relapse and the effect it had, notably apparently collapsing in his bathroom and his apparent case of pneumonia actually being related to methadone use.
 Also related is the song "Beautiful", which is a melancholic track where Eminem reflects on his depression and his increasing doubt over if he can still cut it as a rapper.

 Encore could fall under this as well.
-Apparently, it was recorded as he began his addiction, which is probably why the album is noticeably worse and more all-over-the-place than his others.
+Apparently, it was recorded as he began his addiction, which is probably why the album is noticeably less well-received than his others.

 After losing his infamous lawsuit against Mike Joyce over The Smiths royalties, Morrissey recorded the song "Sorrow Will Come In the End," bemoaning the lawsuit.
 The song was cut from the UK release of Maladjusted for fear of legal action.
 That lawsuit, and not the supposed rift between Morrissey and guitarist Johnny Marr, is perhaps the main reason why a Smiths reunion is highly unlikely.